 Account management

-Account management is a fundamental process within Identity & Access Management (IAM) that encompasses the complete lifecycle administration of user accounts across an organization's systems, networks, and applications.
-This includes the provisioning of new accounts, defining and modifying access permissions based on user roles, and the crucial de-provisioning of accounts when access is no longer required.
-The process operates on the principle of least privilege, ensuring users maintain only the access necessary for their specific responsibilities.
+Account management is a continuous process within an organization's Identity & Access Management (IAM) framework that encompasses the full lifecycle administration of user accounts across systems, networks, and applications.
+It involves the systematic provisioning of new accounts, defining initial access levels, modifying permissions as roles evolve, and enforcing strict access control policies aligned with the principle of least privilege.
+The goal is to ensure that individuals are granted only the access privileges precisely commensurate with their responsibilities.